 Skip to main content

-In a world increasingly driven by data, there may be no industry where the collection and interpretation of information carries such high stakes as healthcare.
-Hospitals generate huge amounts of data each time a patient walks through their doors – and how they manage said data can have a very tangible impact on patient outcomes.
+In a world increasingly driven by data, there is likely no other industry where information collection, storage and analysis carries such high stakes as in healthcare.
+Hospitals and medical research institutes generate vast amounts of data — from patient records to test results to research findings and treatment and diagnoses — and how this healthcare data management, storage and retrieval is handled can have a very tangible impact on patient outcomes.

 Medical data collection has come a long way from the paper chart hanging at the foot of the bed.
-At innovative hospitals around the country, patient care is informed by a wealth of information: from genetic data and family history to details about lifestyle, personal health and diagnostic history.
+At innovative hospitals nationwide, patient care is informed by a wealth of information: from genetic data and family history to details about lifestyle, personal health and diagnostic history.

-Leveraging this information in order to provide the best possible care at minimal cost is one of the most intriguing challenges of our era, and it’s one Hitachi Healthcare is meeting head-on.
+Leveraging this information to provide the best possible care at minimal cost is one of the most intriguing challenges of our era, and it’s one that Hitachi’s healthcare initiatives are meeting head-on.

-Data-driven healthcare is still a fairly new concept – one that faces challenges typical to the adoption of any new technology.
+Data-driven healthcare is still a relatively new concept – that faces challenges typical to the adoption of any new technology — .
 Poor interoperability, a lack of industry standards, few vendors with adequate capabilities and a lack of intelligent technologies that bring siloed data together.
 These insufficiencies are more than just inconvenient.
-They can mean real consequences for patients’ health, wallet, and quality of life.
+They can mean real consequences for patients’ health, wallet and quality of life.

-Forward-thinking data solutions, on the other hand, have the real possibility to reduce costs, improve patient outcomes and empower physicians to make decisions quickly and with confidence.
+On the other hand, forward-thinking data solutions have the real possibility to reduce costs, improve patient outcomes and empower physicians to make decisions quickly and confidently.

-In order to meet these challenges, Hitachi Healthcare has developed a host of innovative tools, including Lumada, an IoT platform that allows hospitals to automate data management, accelerate data discovery and receive real-time insights – such as predicting when critical equipment will break down before it happens.
+To meet these challenges, Hitachi’s innovative healthcare tools, including Lumada, an IoT platform that allows hospitals to automate data management, accelerate data discovery and receive real-time insights – such as predicting when critical equipment will break down before it happens.

-These technology solutions are about more than simply automating hospital work.
-Each one is thoughtfully and strategically designed to help providers operate at the highest standard possible while creating an optimal patient experience.
+Hitachi’s innovative technology solutions in healthcare are about more than simply automating hospital or medical research work.
+Each one is thoughtfully and strategically designed to help providers and technology users operate at the highest standard possible while creating an optimal patient experience.

 The more widely these technologies are implemented, the closer we will be to a future where every patient’s care is effortlessly tailored to their needs.
-Technology is at its best when it’s improving the quality of life of everyone who interacts with it, and that type of Social Innovation is what Hitachi Healthcare is all about.
+Technology and data are at their best when they are improving the quality of life of everyone who interacts with it.
+That type of Social Innovation is what Hitachi is all about.